SeedofWind-demo2017/NSQ_Stress_Test/README.md

       -pcr PC_RATIO, --pc_ratio PC_RATIO
                             # producers/ # consumers for real-life simulation,
                             default 1
-      -nsq, --start_nsq     choose to start nsq for automatically, will require the service to be started manually otherwise by using python startNSQ_Service.py.
-We suggest start
+      -nsq, --start_nsq     choose to start nsq for automatically.
+This rogram requiresthe service to be started manually
-                            it manually since the message might be noisy if we start it for you here
+                            otherwise.You can use python startNSQ_Service.py to
-      -r, --real_life       choose to use real-life simulation instead ofbacking up the queue to start with
+                            start it manually.
+We also suggest start it manually since the message might be noisy otherwise -r, --real_life       choose run use real-life simulation instead ofbacking up the queue to start with
     ```
     The usage function is rather clear.
 Here are few examples and explanation regarding the running of the driver